13ros27/13ros27.github.io/content/blog/2024-12-04-const-array-from-fn.md

     }};
 }
 ```
 We can even remove `array_assume_init` as now that its all wrapped in a function we can give `array` a specific type, constraining `transmute_const` sufficiently.
 However the compiler now complains that `$cb(i)` is returning a `u8` where its expecting `T`.
 And it has a point, we're no longer proving that the callback returns the same type as `array` expects.
-Luckily however, while we can't call functions passed as arguments, we can still pass one, and therefore use it to constrain `T`.
+Luckily however, while we can't call functions passed as arguments, we can still pass one in and therefore use it to constrain `T`.
 ```rust
 macro_rules! from_const_fn {
     ($cb:expr) => {{